RisingWave supports ingesting CDC data from PostgreSQL. Versions 10, 11, 12, 13, 14, 15, and 16 of PostgreSQL are supported.

 slot.nameOptional.
 The replication slot for this PostgreSQL source.
 By default, a unique slot name will be randomly generated.
 Each source should have a unique slot name.
 Valid replication slot names must contain only lowercase letters, numbers, and underscores, and be no longer than 63 characters.

 ssl.modeOptional.
 The ssl.mode parameter determines the level of SSL/TLS encryption for secure communication with Postgres.
-It accepts three values: disabled, preferred, and required.
+Accepted values are disabled, preferred, required, verify-ca, and verify-full.
 The default value is disabled.
-When set to required, it enforces TLS for establishing a connection.

 publication.nameOptional.
 Name of the publication.
 By default, the value is rw_publication.
-For more information, see Multiple CDC source tables.

 publication.create.enableOptional.
-By default, the value is ‘true’.
-If publication.name does not exist and this value is ‘true’, a publication.name will be created.
-If publication.name does not exist and this value is ‘false’, an error will be returned.
+By default, the value is true.
+If publication.name does not exist and this value is true, a publication.name will be created.
+If publication.name does not exist and this value is false, an error will be returned.

 transactionalOptional.
 Specify whether you want to enable transactions for the CDC table that you are about to create.
-By default, the value is ‘true’ for shared sources, and ‘false’ otherwise.
+By default, the value is true for shared sources, and false otherwise.
 This feature is also supported for shared CDC sources for multi-table transactions.
 For performance considerations, transactions involving changes to more than 4096 rows cannot be guaranteed.

 RisingWave implements CDC via PostgreSQL replication.
 Inspect the current progress via the pg_replication_slots view.
 Remove inactive replication slots via pg_drop_replication_slot().
 RisingWave does not automatically drop inactive replication slots.
 You must do this manually to prevent WAL files from accumulating in the upstream PostgreSQL database.